We can’t wait to get our lashes done… it’s been a while!

 Amongst the excitement, have you stopped to think about what the new ‘norm’ will look like for lash appointments?
 What will change in your local salon?
 Well, a lot.
 Things will be different to the last time you visited.
 Here’s what you can expect from your future lash treatments.

 Salons will ask you to attend your lash treatment alone (to minimise the number of people inside the salon at any one time as much as possible) and you might have to wait in your car, or outside the salon, before your appointment.
 This allows time for your lash artist to thoroughly sanitise their workstation between you and their previous customer.
-Don’t forget, arriving on time will avoid disrupting your lash artist’s schedule… help support them!
-Find out more ways you can support your lash artist.
+Don’t forget, arriving on time for your appointment is more important than ever to avoid disrupting your lash artist’s schedule.

-There will be several new rules to follow.
+There will be several new rules to follow, which is one way of supporting your lash artist.
 In order to minimise the number of people sitting together in close proximity, waiting areas will be a thing of the past for the time being (meaning shared items such as magazines won’t be available, to avoid-cross contamination).
 Look out for any signs indicating a one-way system once you enter your salon, for your own safety.
 Some salons will no longer offer beverages, but you can probably bring your own drink… just make sure it’s bottled!